gcassel/Modular-Organizing-Terminology/compound-terms/major-decision.md

 #### Definition

-A *Major Decision* is a decision which has an [irreversible](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/terms/irreversible.md) cost which exceeds the *greater* of the following numbers:
+A *Major Decision* is a decision which has *irreversible costs* which exceed the *greater* of the following numbers:

 1. The Major Decision Threshold defined by a specific [Accountability](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/compound-terms/accountability.md) which you are *validly spending for*
 2. The Major Decision Threshold for a specific [Project](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/compound-terms/project.md) which you're a [Member](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/terms/member.md) of, and are *validly spending for.